Christ Church (Savannah, Georgia): History

 On February 12, 1733, colonists from England established the city of Savannah as the first city in the newly chartered Province of Georgia.
 Henry Herbert, a priest in the Church of England, was with them, establishing a mission in the city under the auspices of the Bishop of London.
 While a lot for a church building had been plotted by James Oglethorpe, the first services for the parish were open air and, after its construction in 1736, held in the city's courthouse.
 Following Herbert's departure from Georgia in late 1733, several missionaries would serve in the new colony, most notably John Wesley, who served in the city from February 1736 to December of the following year.
 While there, Wesley founded one of the first Sunday schools in the United States and held services at his house (which he would later cite as being an important moment in the creation of the Methodist movement), but difficulties in evangelizing the Native Americans in the region and friction between Wesley and residents of the city led to his departure less than two years later.

 Following Wesley, George Whitefield would become the parish priest starting on December 1738.
 During his time in the colony, he founded the Bethesda Orphanage near Savannah in 1740.
 Shortly after Whitefield's tenure, in 1744, the cornerstone for the first permanent building for Christ Church was laid.
 The building was completed in 1750 and dedicated on July 7 of that year.
 In 1760, it received what was possibly the first organ in the province.
 The building was later expanded in 1765.
 This original church building burned down in 1796, with construction on a new building, designed by Adrian Boucher, starting in 1801 and ending in 1806.
-This rebuilt building was consecrated by Bishop Theodore Dehon of South Carolina on April 26, 1815 in what was the first visit of a bishop to Georgia.
+This rebuilt building was consecrated by Bishop Theodore Dehon of South Carolina on April 26, 1815, in what was the first visit of a bishop to Georgia.
 On February 24, 1823, Christ Church became one of the three original parishes of the Episcopal Diocese of Georgia, along with Christ Church on St. Simon's Island and Saint Paul's Church in Augusta, Georgia.
 On February 26, 1838, construction began on a new building at the same location, which stands today as the current church building.
-This building, located on Johnson Square in the Savannah Historic District, was designed by James Hamilton Couper, a noted planter from the state.
+This building, located on Johnson Square in the Savannah Historic District, was designed by James Hamilton Couper, a noted planter from the state, with Amos Scudder being responsible for the brickwork and Gilbert Butler for the woodwork.
 It was consecrated in 1840.
 During the mid-1800s, the rector was Stephen Elliott, the first bishop of the Diocese of Georgia and the only presiding bishop of the Protestant Episcopal Church in the Confederate States of America.
 On January 8, 1854, Thomas Fielding Scott was consecrated bishop at Christ Church.